Pancakeme/CS6700-RL-PA2/README.md

 # CS6700: Reinforcement Learning Programming Assignment 2
-Authors
-- Shreya .S.
-Ramanujam, EE21B126
-- Srikar Babu Gadipudi, EE21B138
+by Shreya .S.
+Ramanujam (EE21B126) and Srikar Babu Gadipudi (EE21B138)

 Programming Assignment on Dueling DQN and Monte-Carlo REINFORCE algorithms for the environments CartPole-v1 and Acrobot-v1.